awslabs/seed-farmer/docs/source/project_development.md

 Once `seedfarmer` is installed and bootstrapped, it is important to initialize a project structure properly.
 The project encapsulates everything `seedfarmer` needs to deploy and manage your project as a deployment.

-The project for a Seed-Farmer compliant deployment is as follows:
+The project for a `seedfarmer` compliant deployment is as follows:

 ```
 <project-name>